nix-community/linuxkit-nix/README.md

 Update `/etc/nix/nix.conf` with the plugin:

     plugin-files = /nix/var/nix/profiles/default/lib/nix/plugins/libnix-script-store.dylib
-    builders = script:///nix/var/nix/profiles/default/bin/linuxkit-builder x86_64-linux - - - kvm,big-parallel

 Restart nix-daemon:

     sudo launchctl unload /Library/LaunchDaemons/org.nixos.nix-daemon.plist
     sudo launchctl load /Library/LaunchDaemons/org.nixos.nix-daemon.plist

+As your user, run:

+    linuxkit-builder

+Then when it says so, run:

+    ~/.nixpkgs/linuxkit-builder/finish-setup.sh

+and follow the instructions starting at the end (skipping #1 and #2)

+Restart nix-daemon:

+    sudo launchctl unload /Library/LaunchDaemons/org.nixos.nix-daemon.plist
+    sudo launchctl load /Library/LaunchDaemons/org.nixos.nix-daemon.plist

-Now you can run builds but at the moment you have to use the `--no-sandbox` flag:
+Now you can run builds:

-    nix-build --no-sandbox example.nix
+    nix-build example.nix

+## Stopping the builder

+If you've run the builder at the terminal, you can just type `stop` at the prompt.
+Or, you can run:

+    kill $(cat ~/.nixpkgs/linuxkit-builder/nix-state/hyperkit.pid)